shashankkatte/golang-playground/README.md

 Most of the languages start with this but get out of control as more features are added.

-if you have used other languages like JAva or C++ you would have seen these operators `++i` and `i++` The post incrementa nd pre increment operators.
+if you have used other languages like Java or C++ you would have seen these operators `++i` and `i++` The post increment and pre increment operators.

-you'd see something like this while analysing something and then you have to guess what these burried increment operators actually do, and can confuse you leading to suble bugs.
+you'd see something like this while analysing something and then you have to guess what these burried increment operators actually do, and can confuse you leading to subtle bugs.

 ```c++
 println(i++);
 println(++i);
 ```

 > So what does GO do with this? in GO the increment and decrement operators are statements and not expressions and not an expression.
-What this means is this is how Go teats the code.
+What this means is this is how Go treats the code.

 ```Go
 i := 1